README1ST/simplenote-to-joplin-or-evernote/README.md

-# simplenote-export-with-date
+# simplenote-to-joplin-or-evernote
-The `parse-source-json` script will create two ENEX files, one for the active notes and one for the trashed notes contained within the Simplenote export.
+The `simplenote-to-enex` script will create two ENEX files, one for the active notes and one for the trashed notes contained within the Simplenote export.

 Information on how to obtain a JSON export of your Simplenote notes can be found at this [link](https://simplenote.com/help/#export).